 Do you have multiple higher-interest debts such as credit cards or store cards?
 Maybe you tried the debt-snowball method once, but lost your way over time.
 Does it feel like you don’t have any money because it’s harder and harder these days to get by on your current income?
 If so, there may be an easy way to give yourself a budget boost without taking on a second job, and the best part is that you’re the one with budget control.
-(Note: video transcript can be found at the bottom of this article)

 Plan a Strategy to Consolidate and Pay Off Credit Card Debt